Meta Ads API MCP server

 Campaign Management

-• mcp_meta_ads_get_campaigns: Retrieve campaigns with optional filtering
+• mcp_meta_ads_get_campaigns: Retrieve campaigns for a Meta Ads account

 • mcp_meta_ads_get_campaign_details: Get detailed information about a specific campaign